klack/klack.cloud/README.md

 - Honeypots
 - Logging, monitoring, and alerts

 ## Pre-requisites
-- A [registered domain name](https://www.namecheap.com/) forwarded to your IP
+- A [registered domain](https://www.namecheap.com/) name forwarded to your IP
-- A paid VPN subscription
+- A [paid VPN subscription](https://protonvpn.com/) for "Download Managers"
 - Port 443 must be allowed by your ISP

 # Services